Thomas Cochrane, 10th Earl of Dundonald: Chilean Navy

-Lord Cochrane left the UK in official disgrace, but that did not end his naval career.
-In 1817, Lord Cochrane placed a notice in one of the leading London newspapers that he was available to go and serve the newly becoming independent nations in America or others.

-But in London, in 1818, he was met by the representative sent by General José de San Martín, José Antonio Álvarez Condarco, who convinced him in May to join the cause for the hispanoamerican independence and go to Chile together alongside a number of British officers who also wanted to be hired.
+Lord Cochrane left Britain in official disgrace, but that did not end his naval career.
+In 1817 he placed a notice in one of the leading London newspapers that he was available to go and serve the newly becoming independent nations in America or others.
+But in London, in 1818, he was met by the representative sent by General José de San Martín, José Antonio Álvarez Condarco, who convinced him in May to join the cause for the Hispano-American independence and go to Chile together alongside a number of British officers who also wanted to be hired.
 Accompanied by Lady Cochrane and their two children, he reached Valparaíso on 28 November 1818.
 Chile was rapidly organising its new navy for its war of independence.

-Cochrane became a Chilean citizen, on 11 December 1818 at the request of Chilean leader Bernardo O'Higgins.
+Cochrane became a Chilean citizen on 11 December 1818 at the request of Chilean leader Bernardo O'Higgins.
 He was appointed Vice Admiral and took command of the Chilean Navy in Chile's war of independence against Spain.
 He was the first Vice Admiral of Chile.
 Cochrane reorganised the Chilean navy with British commanders, introducing British naval customs and, formally, English-speaking governance in their warships.
 He took command in the frigate O'Higgins and blockaded and raided the coasts of Peru, as he had those of France and Spain.
 On his own initiative, he organised and led the capture of Valdivia, despite only having 300 men and two ships to deploy against seven large forts.
 He failed in his attempt to capture the Chiloé Archipelago for Chile.